dominhduy09/app-trollstore/README.md

 More Sources:
 https://github.com/loc567/loc567

 Thank for contributing and credits..
-See more at Releases.
+See more at (Releases)[https://github.com/dominhduy09/app-trollstore/releases/tag/iPA-Trollstore].